 On Thanksgiving day of 1968, MACV-SOG was tasked with arguably its most challenging mission yet.
 Army Intelligence had lost the position of multiple North Vietnamese army divisions.
 This meant that there were 30,000 Northern Vietnamese troops unaccounted for.

-MACV-SOG were tasked with locating the enemy troops to update US Army Intelligence.
-This was assigned to one specific MACV-SOG team who were best placed in the area the troops were last located: ST Idaho.
+MACV-SOG was tasked with locating the enemy troops to update US Army Intelligence.
+This was assigned to one specific MACV-SOG team who was best placed in the area the troops were last located: ST Idaho.
 ST Idaho was comprised of only six men: four indigenous troops, and two Green Berets [source].
 They were led by John Stryker Meyer, as pictured below.